How to Email a Resume (Free Templates)

 Who hasn’t drafted and sent the perfect email only to notice you didn’t include the attachment?
 Avoid this common resume mistake by attaching your resume to the email before you do anything else.

-Your resume should be attached in a secure format such as PDF or a locked Word document.
-These file formats are the least likely to cause problems to recruiters when they open them in their respective browsers.
+Use a secure format, like a PDF or a locked Word document.
+These file formats are less likely to cause problems for recruiters when they open them in their respective browsers.

 Besides your email’s content and professional achievements, the time you decide to send an email can also affect your chances of getting called for an interview.